SamK/picam/README.md

 The summary of the installation looks like this:

 1. Prepare the system
-2. Write your check_secure_area script
+2. Write your check_secure_zone script
 3. Install Picam
 4. Configure motion
 5. Configure PiCam